blitzfilter/item/README.md

-# item
-Common cargo crate for the item type.
+# Common crate for the item type